tethered · adjective

 "The cord runs in one direction.
 The weight is carried on one end.
 The consequence, when the cord is cut, is experienced by exactly one party."

-— ITETHERED, Chapter Four
+— itethered, Chapter Four